Sanctioned tycoon says Russia wants to engage on climate

 “Of course, this decision affects Russia’s possibility to move faster on the way of the decarbonization of its economy,” added Melnichenko.

+Russian participants at the climate talks in Egypt have kept a low public profile, with no top government officials attending.
+Although the Russian delegation is half the size of last year’s, it is still larger than that of the United States, according to an analysis by Carbon Brief.

-Russian participants at the climate talks in Egypt were particularly focused on efforts to reduce emissions and reliance on fossil fuels, and the rules for international carbon markets and carbon offsets — an issue where Russia believes it has great potential due to its huge forests.
+According to Melnichenko, Russia is? particularly focused on efforts to reduce emissions and reliance on fossil fuels, along with rules for international carbon markets and carbon offsets — an issue where the Russian government sees great potential due to the country’s huge forests.

-Melnichenko said that Russia will continue to export fossil fuels to fulfill demand, and it should be left to markets to decide which are the most competitive.
+Melnichenko said that Russia will continue to export fossil fuels to fulfill demand, and it should be left to markets to decide which forms of energy are the most competitive.
 Russia is a top exporter of oil and natural gas although it has faced sanctions from EU trading partners.
 Other countries, like India and China, continue to import Russian oil.

 “I believe that Russia’s fossil fuel production (is) very competitive globally in terms of the total cost, externalities included,” he said.
 “That’s why Russia will be able for a reasonably long period of time, a very long period of time, to maintain quite (a) big share of the fossil fuel market and … benefit from it also.”